The Ultimate Travel Guide to Osaka, Japan

 Where to Find Currency Exchange in Osaka

-- Dotonbori – There are a lot of money changers in this Dotonbori, the largest and most active nightlife hub in Osaka.
+- Dotonbori – There are many money changers in this Dotonbori, the largest and most active nightlife hub in Osaka.
 Two of these are Tourex Currency Exchange and Samurai Exchange.

-- Osaka Station City – Aside from being accessible to most rail and subway line services, this large shopping complex also has at least five money changers on different floors.
-There is Travelex, SMBC Foreign Currency Exchange Corner, Mizuho Foreign Currency Shop, and two branches of World Currency Shop.
+- Osaka Station City – Besides being accessible to most rail and subway line services, this large shopping complex also has at least five money changers on different floors.
+Travelex, SMBC Foreign Currency Exchange Corner, Mizuho Foreign Currency Shop, and two World Currency Shop branches.